rocket-pool/RPIPs/assets/rpip-xx/rewards-calculation-spec.md

 ```go
 nodeBonus[node] *= correctionFactor
 ```
-At last, add the reward bonus to the node's ETH claim and add `totalConsensusBonus` to the total claim tally:
+At last, add the reward bonuses to the individual nodes' ETH claims and to the total claim tally:
 ```go
 nodeEth[node] += nodeBonus[node]
 totalEthForMinipools += nodeBonus[node]